AnanyaP-WDW/AdTestPro/README.md

    Absolutely.
 You can customize your personas based on specific demographics, preferences, and behavioral traits to better fit your ad testing needs.

 6. **How can I contribute to the project?**
    We welcome contributions!
 You can fork the repo, make changes, and submit a pull request.
-Refer to the **Contributing** section above for details.
+Refer to the **Contributing** section above for details.\

+7. **What is the core methodology?**
+   AdTestPro uses LLM-as-a-Personalized-Judge (WIP!), it's a technique that incorporates verbal uncertainty estimation into the LLM pipeline, this allows the model to express low confidence on uncertain judgments.
+For more understanding please refer to [Can LLM be a Personalized Judge?](https://arxiv.org/html/2406.11657v1)

 ## Commercial Licensing and Support